web-platform-dx/web-features/packages/baseline-browser-mapping/README.md

 `baseline-browser-mapping` exposes arrays of browsers compatible with Baseline Widely Available and specified Baseline year feature sets.
 You can use `baseline-browser-mapping` to help you determine minimum browser version support for your chosen Baseline feature set.

-## Limitations

-The browser versions in this module come from two different sources:

-- MDN's `browser-compat-data` module.
-- Parsed user agent strings provided by [useragents.io](https://useragents.io/)

-MDN `browser-compat-data` is an authoritative source of information for the browsers it contains.
-The release dates for the Baseline core browser set and the mapping of downstream browsers to Chromium versions should be considered accurate.

-> **Note**
-> At present, the selection criteria for core browser versions compatible with a given feature set is: the final version of each browser prior to the cut off date for that feature set.
-In the case of Widely Available, this is 30 months in the past and in the case of Baseline years, this is the end of the year specified.
-In future, when the `web-features` repository is data complete, it should be possible to determine if earlier browser versions support the specified feature set.

-Browser mappings from useragents.io are provided on a best effort basis.
-They assume that browser vendors are accurately stating the Chromium version they have implemented.
-The initial set of version mappings was derived from a bulk export in November 2024.
-This version was iterated over with a Regex match looking for a major Chrome version and a corresponding version of the browser in question, e.g.:

-`Mozilla/5.0 (Linux; U; Android 10; en-US; STK-L21 Build/HUAWEISTK-L21) AppleWebKit/537.36 (KHTML, like Gecko) Version/4.0 Chrome/100.0.4896.58 UCBrowser/13.8.2.1324 Mobile Safari/537.36`

-Shows UC Browse Mobile 13.8 implementing Chromium 100, and:

-`Mozilla/5.0 (Linux; arm_64; Android 11; Redmi Note 8 Pro) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/128.0.6613.123 YaBrowser/24.10.2.123.00 SA/3 Mobile Safari/537.36`

-Shows Yandex Browser Mobile 24.10 implementing Chromium 128.
-The Chromium version from this string is mapped to the main Chrome version from MDN `browser-compat-data`.

-> **Note** Where possible, approximate release dates have been included based on useragents.io "first seen" data.
-However, useragents.io does not have "first seen" dates prior to June 2020.
-However, these browsers' Baseline compatibility is determined by their Chromium version, so their release dates are more informative than critical.

-This data is updated on a daily basis using a [script](https://github.com/web-platform-dx/web-features/tree/main/scripts/refresh-downstream.ts) triggered by a GitHub [action](https://github.com/web-platform-dx/web-features/tree/main/.github/workflows/refresh_downstream.yml).
-Useragents.io provides a private API for this module which exposes the last 7 days of newly seen user agents for the currently tracked browsers.
-If a new major version of one of the tracked browsers is encountered with a Chromium version that meets or exceeds the previous latest version of that browser, it is added to the [src/data/downstream-browsers.json](src/data/downstream-browsers.json) file with the date it was first seen by useragents.io as its release date.

 ## Prerequisites

 To use this package, you'll need: